-the readability of online dictionaries (Jatowt and Tanaka, 2012).
+The term "language accessibility" finds its origin in education (Janan and Wray, 2012), but is also used in the context of translation and interpreting services, including, but not limited to, the information delivered to service users (Schuster, 2012), multilingual public websites (McDonald et al., 2011) and the readability of online dictionaries (Jatowt and Tanaka, 2012).
 In this latter sense, the connection with the broader concept of web content accessibility is evident.
-In that respect, WCAG22 Guideline 3.1: Readable35 issued by W3C provides instructions for web developers and online content providers to allow their texts to be read by users and by assistive technology, and to ensure that information necessary for understanding them is available.
+In that respect, WCAG22 Guideline 3.1: Readable issued by W3C provides instructions for web developers and online content providers to allow their texts to be read by users and by assistive technology, and to ensure that information necessary for understanding them is available.
 Success Criteria for that Guideline include: Language of Page, Language of Parts, Unusual Words, Abbreviations, Reading Level and Pronunciation.
 A related action research strand focuses on accessibility of legislation (Curtotti and McCreath, 2013) and the possibility of using computational tools to facilitate the writing, not only the reading, of legal texts, and thus reduce their complexities.
 On the side of consumer information, the European Commission since 1998 has been issuing guidelines to enhance the readability of the label and package leaflet of medicinal products for human use.